dblock/code.dblock.org/_posts/2010/2010-09-30-jna-reading-windows-event-log-entries-in-java.markdown

     }
 {% endhighlight %}

 Eventually the iterator will have to terminate and close the event log.
-Let’s implement _close_.
+Let's implement _close_.
 If the caller must abandon the iterator half way through the iteration or on an exception, it must call close to avoid leaking a handle.

 {% highlight java %}
 public void close() {